 Atlanta, GA

-Dr. Vonetta Dotson is an Associate Professor of Psychology and Gerontology at Georgia State University, Senior Project Scientist at NASA (KBR), and Founder and President of CerebroFit Integrated Brain Health.
+Dr. Vonetta Dotson is a Professor of Psychology and Gerontology at Georgia State University, Senior Project Scientist at NASA (KBR), and Founder and President of CerebroFit Integrated Brain Health.
 She is a fellow of the American Psychological Association’s Society for Clinical Neuropsychology.
 She completed her doctoral training in clinical psychology at the University of Florida with a specialization in neuropsychology and a certificate in gerontology.
 She completed her postdoctoral training at the National Institute on Aging Intramural Research Program.
 Her research and clinical activities focus on positive and negative modifiers of brain health, including the intersection of depression with cognitive and brain aging, and the impact of health disparities on brain health.

 Donald Gilbert, M.D., MS, FAAN, FAAP